October 23, 2022

 • Decreased libido can directly result from lower levels of estrogen and testosterone.
 Still, it could be the side effects of medication and even psychological feelings surrounding menopause.

-• Sleep, although connected to the estrogen-hypothalamus link, could be depression, rumination, weight gain, chronic inflammatory conditions, and life stressors.
+• Sleep, although connected to the estrogen-hypothalamus link, could cause depression, rumination, weight gain, chronic inflammatory conditions, and life stressors.
 There is a bi-directional relationship between mood and sleep disturbances.

 Hot flashes, night sweats, and sweating all have to do with how estrogen levels affect the hypothalamus, which regulates temperature control.
 You cannot change this, but you are in control of making some positive changes with a menopause-support diet and lifestyle.